matthew-richard/mattrichard-me/README.md

 * Fork this repo.
 Modify `docker/host/env` to point to the new repo URL.
 * Generate SSH keys with access to the forked repo, and populate `docker/data/ssh` with them.
 (More instructions are in README.md of `docker/data/ssh`)
 * Ensure that you've configured DNS to resolve to the domain you specified in `docker/host/env` (e.g. mattrichard.me).
 Otherwise, the Docker image will fail to acquire an SSL certificate via [certbot](https://certbot.eff.org/) and the setup process will terminate.
+* Run `docker/data/run.sh`, which will start the Docker container created by `build.sh`